Neotoxic-off/Foggler/README.md

 # Foggler
-🕸️ Foggler keeps a constant watch on Dead by Daylight server connections, peeking through the mist to ensure you're always in the know.
+🕸️ Foggler keeps a constant watch on Dead by Daylight server connections, peeking through the mist to ensure you're always in the know

 ## Download
 - Go in [Release](https://github.com/Neotoxic-off/Foggler/releases)